Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogues.md

 Non-Player Characters, or NPCs are villager-like entities that can be given a dialogue with a message and multiple buttons.
 They were originally designed for use in adventure maps, but with the introduction of the `/dialogue` command, they can now be used in the context of a normal add-on.

-## Dialog Files
+## Dialogue Files

 NPC dialogue data is stored in dialogue files, which are stored in the `dialogue` folder in the root of the behavior pack.
-Here is a basic NPC dialog file:
+Here is a basic NPC dialogue file:

 <CodeHeader>dialogue/example.diag.json</CodeHeader>